 Execution and distribution sit inside the 27% Function 2 weight and pull the largest concentration of compliance-trap questions on the exam.
 Three families of facts cover most of what gets asked:

-• Greenshoe and stabilization mechanics: the 15% cap, the 30-day window, and the rule that a stabilizing bid cannot exceed the offering price
+- Greenshoe and stabilization mechanics: the 15% cap, the 30-day window, and the rule that a stabilizing bid cannot exceed the lower of the offering price or the applicable stabilizing price in the principal market

 These rules are tested by substance (timelines, thresholds, prohibitions), not by rule number.
 Memorize the numbers (5 business days, 30 days, 15%, $4 share price, 400 holders) and the trigger facts (short during the restricted period, then participate in the offering = strict-liability violation).